Willi Schulz

 Willi Schulz (born 4 October 1938) is a German former footballer who played as a defender for Schalke 04 and Hamburger SV.
-At International level, he made 66 appearances for the West Germany national team.
+At international level, he made 66 appearances for the West Germany national team.
+He is now the last surviving player from the Germany team in the 1962 World Cup.

 Career

 Schulz was born in Wattenscheid, Germany.
 He played his first of altogether 66 games for West Germany in 1959 at a time when he was still an amateur for lower league club Union Günnigfeld.
 In 1960 he joined FC Schalke 04, spending the first three years in the Oberliga West, and in 1963 the Bundesliga was officially created.
 In 1965 he changed outfit joining Hamburger SV.

 Schulz started out as a right half back in the late 1950s.
 With the change from the WM system to the 4–2–4, Schulz was converted from half back to stopper by the mid-1960s.
 During the 1966 World Cup, Schulz acted as the sweeper of the West Germany national team, a role he had taken over from Klaus-Dieter Sieloff only shortly before the tournament.
 At that tournament, Schulz was rated as one of the best defenders.
 During the next four years, Schulz remained the standard sweeper of West Germany.
 During this time, Schulz was acknowledged as one of the best central defenders in global football.
 In November 1968, he was part of the FIFA XI that faced Brazil in Rio de Janeiro.

 Schulz would have been the standard sweeper of West Germany during the 1970 World Cup, but an injury of the meniscus as well as a calf bruise meant that he only started in two of the six World Cup games in Mexico.
 In his place, Karl-Heinz Schnellinger played as sweeper.
 After the 1970 World Cup, Schulz retired from international activities.
 He continued to play for Hamburger SV until 1973.